We need to break out of this cycle

 Thinking about news on the #fediverse

-The OMN vision, strong defaults, hardcoded values.
-Embed the at every level of the project to resist dilution by #mainstreaming influences.
-Maintain grassroots, horizontal approach to development to ensure inclusivity and resilience.
-This will need a cultural shift, to address the reliance on #fashernistas and those who push “common sense” a part of this is emphasizing long-term, principled growth over short-term popularity.
+The OMN vision is strong defaults by #KISS hardcoded values and embedding the at every level of the project to resist the push for dilution by #mainstreaming.
+Maintaining a grassroots, horizontal approach to development to ensure inclusivity and resilience will need a cultural shift, to address the reliance on #fashernistas and those who push “common sense” a part of this is emphasizing long-term, principled growth over short-term popularity.
 This path keeps the focus on trust, process, and grassroots collaboration, building a stronger, more resilient #Fediverse and revitalizing #indymediaback as a platform for meaningful, community-driven media.
 For more information, resources, the OMN wiki is a good place to start.

 You can fund the projects here